hddm-devs/hddm/docs/howto.rst

     m = hddm.HDDM(data, include=('p_outlier',))

-Under the hood we assume that outliers come from uniform distribution with a fixed density w_outlier (as suggested by Ratcliff and Tuerlinckx, 2002).
+HDDM assumes that outliers come from uniform distribution with a fixed density w_outlier (as suggested by Ratcliff and Tuerlinckx, 2002).
-The resulting likelihood function looks as follows:
+The resulting likelihood is as follows:

 .. math::

    p(RT; v, a, t) = wfpt(RT; v, a, t) * (1-p_{outlier}) + w_{outlier} * p_{outlier}

 The default value of :math:`w_{outlier}` is 0.1, which is equivalent to uniform distribution from 0 to 5 seconds.
-However, in practice, the outliers model is applied to all RTs, even the ones which are larger than 5.
+However, in practice, the outlier model is applied to all RTs, even those  larger than 5.

 **********************
 Assess model convergence
 **********************

-When using MCMC sampling it is critical to make sure that our chains have converged.
-This basically means that we are sampling from the actual posterior.
-Unfortunately, there is no 100% fool-proof way to assess whether our chains really converged.
-In reality, however, if you follow a couple of steps to convince yourself you should be OK in most cases.
+When using MCMC sampling it is critical to make sure that our chains have converged, to ensure that we are sampling from the actual posteriod distribution.
+Unfortunately, there is no 100% fool-proof way to assess whether chains converged.
+However, there are various metrics in the MCMC literature to evaluate convergence problems, and if you follow some simple steps you can be more confident.

 Look at MC error statistic
 """"""""""""""""""""""""""